nusdbsystem/singa-docs/content/markdown/v0.2.0/installation_source.md

   * zookeeper version 3.4.6

+Optional dependencies include:

+  * lmdb version 0.9.10

-You can install all dependencies (including optional dependent libraries) into $PREFIX folder by
+You can install all dependencies into $PREFIX folder by

     # make sure you are in the thirdparty folder
     cd thirdparty